Image: Beyonder facilities in Forus, just outside Stavanger, Norway.

 Beyonder's prototype factory uses a combination of electricity and district cooling (free cooling from the fjord).
 The choice of energy source is partly to get started as quickly as possible, but in the next phase, it may be relevant to combine district heating and district cooling.

-Super favourable for CO2 heat pumps
+Highly favourable for CO2 heat pumps

 Another alternative that is being considered is a CO2 heat pump.

-"When we utilize both the hot and cold side of the heat pump, the power saving factor becomes very high, up to six to eight," estimates project manager Odd Olav Fosso from F-Tech, a trusted Cotes Partner in Norway for over 20 years.
+"When we utilize both the hot and cold side of the heat pump, the power saving factor becomes very high, up to six to eight", estimates project manager, Odd Olav Fosso from F-Tech, a trusted Cotes Partner in Norway for over 20 years.